tarwn/lessthandot-hugo/blogs/content/posts/2013-05-08-modify-power-view-data-source.md

   <a href="/media/users/koenverbeeck/PowerViewDataSource/library_03.png?mtime=1367999616"><img src="/wp-content/uploads/users/koenverbeeck/PowerViewDataSource/library_03.png?mtime=1367999616" alt="" width="470" height="141" /></a>
 </p>

 <span style="text-align: justify;">Here we can finally modify the data source.
 You can choose a shared data source, modify the connection string (a PowerPivot workbook in my case) and set the credentials, which we are interested in.
 Fill in a user name and password under </span>_Stored Credentials_ <span style="text-align: justify;">to specify an unattended execution account.
-Don’t forget to check the </span>_Use as Windows credentials_ <span style="text-align: justify;">checkbox.</span>
+Don't forget to check the </span>_Use as Windows credentials_ <span style="text-align: justify;">checkbox.</span>

 <p style="text-align: justify;">
   <a href="/media/users/koenverbeeck/PowerViewDataSource/library_04.png?mtime=1368000128"><img src="/wp-content/uploads/users/koenverbeeck/PowerViewDataSource/library_04.png?mtime=1368000128" alt="" width="616" height="548" /></a>